The Kit comes with detailed schematic plans for assembling.

 8) Run glue along 2nd tongue of opposite hive board

-2) apply glue inside the pencil line and use bar clamps to hold the hive end boards in place
+2) Apply glue inside the pencil line and use bar clamps to hold the hive Front and Back boards in place

-The parts come with the glass window pre-assembled
+The Kit parts come with the glass window pre-assembled